apollographql/apollo-server/docs/source/deployment/azure-functions.md

 ---
 This is the Azure Functions integration for the Apollo community GraphQL Server.
 [Read Docs](https://www.npmjs.com/package/apollo-server-azure-functions)

-All examples below was created using Linux environments, if you are working with Windows-based platforms some commands couldn’t work fine.
+Note that all examples below were created using Linux environments.
+If you are in a Windows environment you may need to alter some commands, [reference the Azure documentation](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli) for more details.

-Note that `apollo-server-azure-functions` does not provide a mechanism for adding arbitrary middleware to your web server (other that by manually wrapping the handler returned by `createHandler` in your own handler).
+Note that `apollo-server-azure-functions` does not provide a mechanism for adding arbitrary middleware to your web server (other than by manually wrapping the handler returned by `createHandler` in your own handler).

 ## Prerequisites